With hearts full of service, a student organization is pumping exceptional success into the blood drives at Kalamazoo College.

 “Young people are shaping our future in myriad ways, and their informed engagement in elections is vital,” CCE Director Alison Geist said.
 “The CCE is grateful to our student leaders and all of the people in our community, both on and off campus, who energetically encouraged and enabled students to vote, many for the first time.
 Voting isn’t a panacea for social change, but it helps.”

-Imagine being in a remote area of the Adirondack Mountains with a companion when you hear something that sounds like a scream while a storm is approaching and darkness is falling.
+Imagine being in a remote area of the Adirondack Mountains with a companion when you hear something that sounds like a scream.
+A storm is approaching and darkness is falling.
 Not many people would instinctively know what to do or call on themselves to respond.

 Ava Apolo ’25 and Julia Leet ’22, however, encountered that scenario as leaders this fall on LandSea, Kalamazoo College’s outdoor pre-orientation program that occurs before first-year students arrive on campus.
 They said the scream had the innocuous intonation of a bird call that Boy Scouts are known to use in the area, but it could’ve also been indicative of an emergency.